 In Biblical time, they would have spent a great deal of time preparing food.
 We don’t so much with our modern lifestyles.
 We can microwave a meal in 5 minutes that would have taken hours for them to make.

-Anyway, their focus was giving that time back to God – in prayer and worship.
+Anyway, Biblical fasting was focused on giving that time back to God – in prayer and worship.
 That would have been a lot of time for all of their meal prep and eating.
-They also would have allowed the hunger pangs to remind us of our dependency on God and drive them deeper in prayer.
+They also would have allowed the hunger pangs to remind them of their dependency on God and drive them deeper in prayer.
+If you lived then and were learning how to fast and pray you would have given up food for a period of time.

-There are many Types of fasting demonstrated in the Bible.
+There are many types of fasting in the Bible or types of Spiritual Fasting.

-Where the Bible does not give us rules per se, it does give us examples.
-And please notice that God honored every type of fast (where the heart was in the right place) so I see Grace in God’s plan for a Fast.
+Where the Bible does not give us rules per se, it does give us examples of many types of fasting in the Bible (Spiritual Fasting).
+And please notice that God honored every type of fast (where the heart was in the right place) so I see Grace in a fast that pleases God.
 Also, when people were just following the “rules” they had set about a time of Fasting (and their heart was out of line) God did not honor it.
+To fast and pray is about the heart – not the rules.

 - A 40 day Complete fast (NO food or water):